-IN CONNECTION WITH THE OFFERING OF THE OBLIGATIONS, THE UNDERWRITERS OF THE OBLIGATIONS MAY OVER-ALLOT OR EFFECT TRANSACTIONS WHICH STABILIZE OR MAINTAIN THE MARKET PRICE OF THE OBLIGATIONS AT A LEVEL ABOVE THAT WHICH MIGHT OTHERWISE PREVAIL IN THE OPEN MARKET.
+IN CONNECTION WITH THE OFFERING OF THE BONDS AND THE NOTES, THE UNDERWRITERS OF THE NOTES AND THE PURCHASER OF THE BONDS MAY OVER-ALLOT OR EFFECT TRANSACTIONS WHICH STABILIZE OR MAINTAIN THE MARKET PRICE OF THE BONDS AND THE NOTES AT A LEVEL ABOVE THAT WHICH MIGHT OTHERWISE PREVAIL IN THE OPEN MARKET.
 SUCH STABILIZATION, IF COMMENCED, MAY BE DISCONTINUED AT ANY TIME.

 No dealer, broker, salesman or other person has been authorized by the County to give any information or to make any representations other than those contained in this Official Statement; and if given or made, such other information or representations must not be relied upon as having been authorized by the County.
-This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of Obligations by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
+This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of Bonds or Notes by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
 The information set forth herein has been obtained by the County from sources which are believed to be reliable but it is not guaranteed as to accuracy or completeness.
 The information and expressions of opinion herein are subject to change without notice and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the County since the date hereof.

-The Underwriters of the Series A Bonds and the Notes have provided the following sentence for inclusion in this Official Statement.
-The Underwriters of the Series A Bonds and the Notes have reviewed the information in this Official Statement in accordance with, and as part of, its responsibilities to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but the Underwriters of the Series A Bonds and the Notes do not guarantee the accuracy or completeness of such information.
+The Underwriters of the Notes have provided the following sentence for inclusion in this Official Statement.
+The Underwriters of the Notes have reviewed the information in this Official Statement in accordance with, and as part of, their responsibilities to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but the Underwriters of the Notes do not guarantee the accuracy or completeness of such information.